TheRedBrain/stamina-attributes/README.md

 ## Customization
 When the gamerule "naturalStaminaRegeneration" is true, players have a stamina regeneration of at least 1.

 The client config allows customizing the HUD element.
+The details are explained in [this wiki article](https://github.com/TheRedBrain/overhauled-damage/wiki/Resource-Bar-Customization).

 The server config controls the integration with game mechanics, like stamina costs for various actions like jumping.